Selected links on Gender Based Violence

 Helping survivors of sexual violence in conflict – a training manual

-HHRI 2014 - This training has been developed for helpers who provide assistance and support to women who survive gender-based violence (GBV) and sexual trauma during disasters,
+HHRI 2014, revised in 2016 - This training manual has been developed for helpers who provide assistance and support to women who survive gender-based violence (GBV) and sexual trauma during disasters,

 We will also like to introduce you to our Gender based violence manual – website.